wethod/learning-center-staging/README.md

 Manually:
 1. Clone this repository;
-2. Clone the repository which contains the served files;
-3. Edit content;
+2. Edit content;
-4. Build with Hugo;
-5. Push the changes to the source code;
+3. Push the changes;
-6. Push the "public" folder to the repository which contains the served files;
+4. Forestry.io will detect new commits to this repository and will auto-deploy the site;
-7. Refresh the github.io page to see the changes.
+5. Refresh the github.io page to see the changes.